DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 ## Click

-Test Cafe offers three actions that allow you to click an element on the web page.
+Test Cafe has three actions that allow you to click an element on the web page.

 * [Click](../../reference/test-api/testcontroller/click.md)
 * [Double-Click](../../reference/test-api/testcontroller/doubleclick.md)